China–Pakistan Economic Corridor: Renewable-energy

 In March 2018, Pakistan announced that hydropower projects would be prioritized following the completion of under-construction power plants.
 Pakistan aims to produce 25% of its electricity requirements from renewable energy sources by 2030.
 China's Zonergy company is expected to complete the construction of the world's largest solar power plant – the 6,500-acre Quaid-e-Azam Solar Park near Bahawalpur, with an estimated capacity of 1,000 MW, by December 2016.
 The first phase of the project, completed by Xinjiang SunOasis, has a generating capacity of 100 MW.
 The remaining 900 MW capacity will be installed by Zonergy under CPEC.

 The Jhimpir Wind Power Plant, built by the Turkish company Zorlu Enerji, has already begun to sell 56.4 MW of electricity to the government of Pakistan.
 Under CPEC, another 250 MW of electricity are to be produced by the Chinese-Pakistan consortium United Energy Pakistan and others at a cost of $659 million.
 Another wind farm, the Dawood Wind Power Project, is under development by HydroChina at a cost of $115 million and will generate 50 MW of electricity by August 2016.

 SK Hydro Consortium is constructing the 870 MW Suki Kinari Hydropower Project in the Kaghan Valley of Pakistan's Khyber Pakhtunkhwa province at a cost of $1.8 billion, with financing from China's EXIM Bank.
 The $1.5 billion Azad Pattan Hydropower Project, being developed on the River Jhelum, is sponsored by Gezhouba Group.
 With a generation capacity of 700.7 MW, the project will have the lowest generation tariff out of five proposed projects on the River Jhelum Cascade.

 The Karot Hydropower Project was financed by China's Silk Road Fund.
 It was the fund's first project and part of its focus on supporting clean energy in Pakistan as one of the priority focuses of the corridor.

 Pakistan and China have also discussed including the 4,500 MW, $14 billion Diamer-Bhasha Dam as part of the CPEC project, though as of December 2015, no firm decision has been made, although Pakistani officials remain optimistic about its eventual inclusion.
 On 14 November 2017, Pakistan dropped its bid to have the Diamer-Bhasha Dam financed under the CPEC framework.

 The $2.4 billion, 1,100 MW Kohala Hydropower Project, being constructed by China's Three Gorges Corporation, predates the announcement of CPEC, though funding for the project will now come from CPEC funds.
-The project was approved by the government of Pakistani-occupied Kashmir, the Chinese government, and the Three Gorges Corporation in 2020, which was protested by India, which claims Kashmir as its territory.
+The project was approved by the government of Azad Jammu and Kashmir, the Chinese government, and the Three Gorges Corporation in 2020, which was protested by India, which claims Kashmir as its territory.
 Renewable energy projects also include a 640 MW Mahl hydropower project.